The 2023 New Play Contest is now CLOSED. 2024 applications will open this fall.

 Second Place (tied): Seven Virgins by Ron Fromstein (Toronto, ON)

-Second Place (tied): Board Game Night by Joel Pettigrew (Thornhill, ON)
+Third Place: Board Game Night by Joel Pettigrew (Thornhill, ON)

 2022